Doziee/DCIT318_C-_Interim-Assessment-/README.md

 **The application is made up of six screens, namely:**

-Splash Screen
+Splash Screen,
-Login Screen
+Login Screen,
-Category Screen
+Category Screen,
-Product Screen
+Product Screen,
-Seller Screen
+Seller Screen,
-Selling Screen
+Selling Screen.

 **The application has two sections, which are:**

-Admin session
+Admin session,
 Seller session

 The **admin** session allows the admin to access the category, product, and seller screens.